parkji30/PolyEDM/README.md

 This software was written by myself and a graduate student at the University of Toronto to investigate the behavior of different excited molecules travelling through a magnetic field.

-We were able to push into boundaries and investigate questions that had yet to be answered within the world of Quantum Optics.
+We were able to push into boundaries and investigate questions that had yet to be answered by physicists.